Chicago Weather: Heavy rain causes flooding in northern suburbs

 The ABC7 Stormtracker checked out conditions in Prospect Heights, where police closed Elmhurst Road south of Willow Road because of high standing water.
 Drivers who encounter water-covered roads are warned not to drive on them.

-The storms are expected to move out by around noon.
-The afternoon is expected to be mostly dry with some isolated storms and another round of storms moving in overnight and into Sunday morning.
+The storms are expected to move out in the afternoon, which is expected to be mostly dry with some isolated storms.
+Another round of storms is expected to move in overnight and into Sunday morning.

 RADAR: LIVE Doppler 7 MAX